brityboy/python-workshop/day2/morning.md

     This should give you output of how long this took to run. **Write this value down.** (You can try running it on the full Frankenstein file, but you probably don't want to wait for that).

+    this is what I got
+    CPU times: user 8.73 s, sys: 20 ms, total: 8.75 s Wall time: 8.92 s

     Note: The best way to copy this into `ipython` is to copy it normally and then type `%paste` in `ipython`.

 2. Make your improvements to the `invalid_words` function.
 You will need to run `reload(efficiency)` in `ipython` to get the updated version.

-    Make sure you didn't change the functionality of the functions by running `nosetests test_efficiency.py`.
+    Make sure you didn't change the functionality of the functions by running `nosetests src/test_efficiency.py`.

     Time timing it again.
 Is it faster?

+    changed it to a set and then...
+    CPU times: user 32 ms, sys: 4 ms, total: 36 ms Wall time: 36.9 ms
+    holy fucking set

 3. Repeat the above process for the second function, `common_characters`.